LappleApple/awesome-leading-and-managing/README.md

 - [1-on-1s](https://github.com/LappleApple/awesome-leading-and-managing/blob/master/One-on-Ones.md)
 - Influence, Delegation, and Decision-Making (in progress)
 - Performance Reviews and Goal-setting (in progress)
-- Giving Feedback, Praise, and Advice
+- Giving Feedback, Praise, and Advice (in progress)
 - Onboarding
-- Culture
+- Culture (in progress)
-- Diversity and Gender
+- Diversity and Gender (in progress)
 - Time Management and Meetings
 - Hiring and Firing
 - Motivation and “Retention” (I hate that word)